 Despite the many hurdles in our business development we have been able to improve our financial health in 2019 with new business opportunities and capabilities.
 Business momentum appears to be consistent for now and we maintain a steady growth outlook for the remainder of 2019 and 2020.

 About Kelso Technologies

-Kelso is an engineering product development company that specializes in the design, production and distribution of proprietary service equipment used in transportation applications.
-Our reputation has been earned as a designer and reliable supplier of unique high performance rail tank car equipment that provides for the safe handling and containment of hazardous and non-hazardous commodities during transport.
-All Kelso products are specifically designed to provide economic and operational advantages to customers while reducing the potential effects of human error and environmental issues.
+Kelso is an engineering product development company that specializes in the development, production and distribution of proprietary service equipment used in transportation applications.
+Our reputation has been earned as a developer and reliable supplier of unique high performance rail tank car equipment for the handling and containment of hazardous and non-hazardous commodities during transport.
+All Kelso products are developed with emphasis on economic and operational advantages to customers while mitigating the impact of human error and environmental issues.
 The Company offers specialized truck tanker equipment, fuel loading systems, military applications, first responder emergency response kits and suspension systems for motor vehicles being used in rugged wilderness terrains.

 For a more complete business and financial profile of the Company, please view the Company's website at www.kelsotech.com and public documents posted under the Company’s profile on www.sedar.com in Canada and on EDGAR at www.sec.gov in the United States.

 On behalf of the Board of Directors,

 James R. Bond, CEO and President